 Bedroom wallpaper trends

-Bedroom trends, not just for wallpaper, come and go, so it's always worth bearing in mind that this most personal of space should be decorated for you alone, whether it's fashionable or not.
+Bedroom trends, not just for wallpaper ideas, come and go, so it's always worth bearing in mind that this most personal of space should be decorated for you alone, whether it's fashionable or not.
 The bedroom wallpaper trends below are this year's hottest looks – but we've carefully chosen only timeless, classic designs that won't date.

 1. Hit the ceiling